Fitus/Zaloha2.sh/DOCUMENTATION.md

 Note
 ----
-Running multiple operations on the remote side via SSH "in one batch" has positive performance effects on networks with high latency, compared with running individual commands via SSH individually (which would require a network round-trip for each individual command).
+Running multiple actions on the remote side via SSH "in one batch" has positive performance effects on networks with high latency, compared with running individual commands via SSH individually (which would require a network round-trip for each individual command).